perelloliver/FlameSpotting/README.md

-Very early documents, prompts, and scripts from the FlameSpotting pipeline.
+Very early documents, prompts, and scripts from the FlameSpotting tool.
 To be updated soon!